 Use SharePoint Central Administration to create a Reporting Services service application.
 For more information see the “Service Application” section of Step 3: Create a Reporting Services Service Application.

 Use Reporting Services PowerShell cmdlets to create a service application and the report server databases.
-For more information see the sample for creating service applications in the topic PowerShell cmdlets (Reporting Services SharePoint Mode).
+For more information see the sample for creating service applications in the topic PowerShell cmdlets for Reporting Services SharePoint Mode.